 - residents of Hampshire who want to experience an archaeological excavation.

-MHARP's discoveries have generated much interest in the wider community, with well-attended Open Days and articles in theregional and national media, such as BBC's The One Show (explore the links in the right-hand side column).
+MHARP's discoveries have generated much interest in the wider community, with well-attended Open Days and articles in the regional and national media (see links on right).
+In Sept.
+2011 we had a busy couple of days on site with visits from BBC Radio Solent and Ruth Goodman from BBC’s The One Show (photo), while the Mayor of Winchester also popped in for a site tour.